eohjelle/quereada/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# To do list

+- Enable config file in `$lib/config`.
+- Make config reload on refresh.
+Make sure interests are dealt with appropriately.
+- Migrate database to postgres
+- Host project online.
+Use Heroku?